kshitiz38/ml-docker/README.md

 ### Obtaining the Docker image
 You have 2 options to obtain the Docker image
 #### Option 1: Download the Docker image from Docker Hub
 Docker Hub is a cloud based repository of pre-built images.
 You can download the image directly from here, which should be _much faster_ than building it locally (a few minutes, based on your internet speed).
-Here is the automated build page for `dl-docker`: [https://hub.docker.com/r/floydhub/dl-docker/](https://hub.docker.com/r/floydhub/dl-docker/).
+Here is the automated build page for `ml-docker`: [https://hub.docker.com/r/zitihsk/ml-docker/](https://hub.docker.com/r/zitihsk/ml-docker/).
 The image is automatically built based on the `Dockerfile` in the Github repo.

 **CPU Version**
 ```bash